yashgode01/Women_Crime_Data_In_Excel_Dashboard/README.md

 - MS Excel

 ### Below are the key point indicators:
-- Crime rate by year against women
+- Crime rate by year
-- Type of crime rates against women
+- Type of crime rates
-- State wise crime rates against women
+- State wise crime rates

 ### Conclusion:
--
+- Domestic Voilence is maximum during the year 2021, Assult against women is maximum in 2021, Kidnapping is maximum in year 2021, rape is maximum in year 2016, assult against modesty is maximum in year 2016, women trafficking is maximum in year 2013.
+- Domestic voilence is maximum compared to other crime rates.
+- Uttarpradesh state is having maximum crime rates against women.

 ### Project link:
 https://1drv.ms/x/c/7146ceae0382a6c4/ES0jiVBSufBDuxv-mtekqIYB4zqbkaHXJtJK6SpC5DDTuA?e=jyieeW